LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ## Markov Chains

-To introduce this I'm going to closely follow an example from one of the [(VCE) General Mathematics](https://www.vcaa.vic.edu.au/curriculum/vce/vce-study-designs/generalmathematics/Pages/Index.aspx)[^2] textbooks that I use with students.
+To introduce this, I'm going to closely follow an example from one of the [(VCE) General Mathematics](https://www.vcaa.vic.edu.au/curriculum/vce/vce-study-designs/generalmathematics/Pages/Index.aspx)[^2] textbooks that I use with students.

-[^2]: I do love that this relatively abstract that this concept has broad implications not only for day-to-day life but for advanced statistical methods and many concepts in the natural sciences, is taught in the base maths curriculum in Victoria but not the more advanced maths curricula??
+[^2]: I do love that this relatively abstract concept, which has broad implications not only for day-to-day life but for advanced statistical methods and many concepts in the natural sciences, is taught in the base maths curriculum in Victoria but not the more advanced maths curricula??
 Good job VCAA.

-Let's say that you own a one-day rental car company that has two branches in the towns of Colac and Bendigo (trust me we'll get back to probability distributions in a minute).
+Let's say that you own a one-day rental car company that has two branches in the towns of Colac and Bendigo (trust me, we'll get back to probability distributions in a minute).

 The towns are close enough such that many customers like to return their cars to a different branch to the one they picked them up from.

-Specifically, you estimate that 40% of the cars in Colac are dropped off in Bendigo because the number of people that live around Bendigo is larger, and similarly only 10% of cars from Bendigo are dropped off at Colac because the general population of Colac is that much smaller than Bendigo.
+Specifically, you estimate that 40% of the cars in Colac are dropped off in Bendigo because the number of people that live around Bendigo is larger, and similarly, only 10% of cars from Bendigo are dropped off at Colac because the general population of Colac is that much smaller than Bendigo.

-From this we can see that 60% of the cars in Colac are dropped off at Colac, and 90% of the cars in Bendigo stay in Bendigo.
+From this, we can see that 60% of the cars in Colac are dropped off at Colac, and 90% of the cars in Bendigo stay in Bendigo.

-This is a lot simpler to see if from the below (very sophisticated) diagram (that I definitely didn't screenshot from PowerPoint).
+This is a lot simpler to see from the below (very sophisticated) diagram (that I definitely didn't screenshot from PowerPoint).

 <div style="text-align: center;">